-1. GENERAL EDUCATION AND UNIVERSITY CORE (see pages 62-63).
+1. GENERAL EDUCATION AND UNIVERSITY CORE (see pages 60-61).
 The following required courses, which can be used to meet general education goals, are Required Support Courses to the Professional Education Sequence for secondary candidates, requiring a minimum grade of C (2.0) or better:

 PSY 1010 General Psychology 3 s.h.
-SOC 1010 Introduction to Sociology 4 s.h. note: second lary candidates only may fulfill University core C-3B, with t he course ENG 4380.
-Literature for Youn ø
+SOC 1010 Introduction to Sociology 4 s.h.
+Special note: secondary candidates only may fulfill University core

-Special Goal UC Adults, 4 s.h.
+Goal UC-3B. with the course ENG 4380, Literature for Young Adults, 4 s.h.

 - 2. and 3.
 TEACHING MAJOR AND TEACHING MINOR for secondary certification: Secondary candidates must select a major and minor from the chart of approved programs in this section.
 Exception: if one of the comprehensive majors is selected, an accompanying minor is not required.
 Comprehensive majors available are: Integrated Science, Music Education K-12, or Visual Arts Education K-12. - 4.
-The Professional Education Sequence for secondary
+The Professional Education Sequence for secondary certification consists of the following courses: